Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Torr
 ```

 The torr, a unit of pressure, defined as 1/760 atm.

-Dimension: 𝐌 𝐋^-1 𝐓^-2.

-See also: `Unitful.atm`.

 ### Velocity